 Finding the good rhythm is paramount in this stage: get it too high and you may falter.
 Get it too much cautious and you may reach the host town at night!

 Attention with the fountains!
 This is a very long stage where you may feel as drinking in places besides the food stations displayed by the organization.
-But before doing so, make sure the water is safe and healthy, as in previous editions of TRANSPYR some participants had problems with the fountain water in this stage.
+But before doing so, make sure the water is safe and healthy, as in previous editions some participants had problems with the fountain water in this stage.
 If the four food stations along the way are not enough for you, we rather recommend taking advantage of the several villages that the track crosses to buy safe water, drinks or food.

 The stage has no remarkable technical difficulty.
 However, and especially because of this, focus must be put on keeping completely concentrated and skilful in both the two mountain descents, and the travelling on the several road or tarmac sections that you will encounter.